docksal/docksal/README.md

 When multiple domain values are set in `io.docksal.virtual-host`, the first one is considered the primary one and used for certificate lookup.
 You can also always point to a specific cert with `io.docksal.cert-name`.

+When projects are (re)started over HTTPS, the default virtual host config kicks in first.
+It uses the default self-signed cert, which would trigger a browser warning, even though the actual virtual host is then served using a valid custom cert.
+To overcome this issue, you can specify the default custom cert name using the `DEFAULT_CERT` environment variable.

+You can use a single domain or a shared (SNI) cert, just like with other custom certs.

+Example: `DEFAULT_CERT=example.com` or `DEFAULT_CERT=shared`

 ## Logging and debugging